torvalds/linux/Documentation/driver-api/serial/driver.rst

 		PARODD
 			- odd parity (when PARENB is in force)
 		CREAD
-			- enable reception of characters (if not set, still receive characters from the port, but throw them away.
+			- enable reception of characters (if yest set, still receive characters from the port, but throw them away.
 		CRTSCTS
 			- if set, enable CTS status change reporting
 		CLOCAL
-			- if not set, enable modem status change reporting.
+			- if yest set, enable modem status change reporting.

 	Relevant termios->c_iflag bits are: